googleapis/google-cloud-python/pubsub/README.rst

 clients.
 This can be done by providing an explicit `Credentials`_ instance.
 Support for various authentication methods is available from the `google-auth`_ library.

-For example, to use JSON Web Tokens, provide a `jwt.Credentials`_ instance:
+For example, to use JSON Web Tokens, provide a `google.auth.jwt.Credentials`_ instance:

 .. code-block:: python